QMTesting/qmtesting.github.io/_posts/2025-05-17-Functional_Testing.md

 By performing both positive and negative testing, testers can validate the application’s behavior under normal and exceptional scenarios, ensuring a more robust and user-friendly product.

-### Functional Testing Techniques
+## Functional Testing Techniques

 Functional testing techniques involve designing test cases and scenarios to ensure comprehensive coverage.
 Here are the commonly used techniques:

-1. Equivalence Partitioning
+### 1. Equivalence Partitioning
-• Description: Divides input data into equivalent partitions where the behavior is expected to be the same.
+- Description: Divides input data into equivalent partitions where the behavior is expected to be the same.
-• Example: Testing input fields with valid and invalid email formats.
+- Example: Testing input fields with valid and invalid email formats.

-2. Boundary Value Analysis (BVA)
+### 2. Boundary Value Analysis (BVA)
-• Description: Tests the boundaries between partitions, focusing on edge cases.
+- Description: Tests the boundaries between partitions, focusing on edge cases.
-• Example: Checking input limits, like a password field accepting 8 to 20 characters.
+- Example: Checking input limits, like a password field accepting 8 to 20 characters.

-3. Decision Table Testing
+### 3. Decision Table Testing
-• Description: Uses decision tables to represent complex business rules and test scenarios.
+- Description: Uses decision tables to represent complex business rules and test scenarios.
-• Example: Validating user roles and permissions in an admin panel.
+- Example: Validating user roles and permissions in an admin panel.

-4. State Transition Testing
+### 4. State Transition Testing
-• Description: Tests the system's behavior by transitioning between different states based on events or inputs.
+_ Description: Tests the system's behavior by transitioning between different states based on events or inputs.
-• Example: Checking the workflow of a ticket booking system from selection to payment.
+_ Example: Checking the workflow of a ticket booking system from selection to payment.

-5. Error Guessing
+### 5. Error Guessing
-• Description: Leverages the tester's experience to guess potential error-prone areas.
+_ Description: Leverages the tester's experience to guess potential error-prone areas.
-• Example: Entering invalid inputs or special characters to test validation rules.
+_ Example: Entering invalid inputs or special characters to test validation rules.

-Examples of Functional Testing
+### Examples of Functional Testing:
 Here are some real-world examples that illustrate the use of functional testing:

-### Login Functionality Test
+#### Login Functionality Test
 Input: Username and Password.
 Action: Click on the login button.
 Expected Result: Redirects to the user dashboard if credentials are correct.

-Search Feature Test
+#### Search Feature Test
 Input: Keyword in the search bar.
 Action: Press the search button.
 Expected Result: Displays relevant search results matching the keyword.